Protect your Windows computer

 • Allowed to download other apps

-Follow these instructions to find your app settings and to make sure that only apps you use have access to the following permissions:
+• Make sure that only apps you use have access to the following permissions:

 • Account Info